Joey headbanged his way out of the womb and you should all just listen to him when it comes to anything related to metal...

-This EP is a preview of an upcoming concept album and tells the story of Dr. Nias and his growing faceless army.
+This EP tells the story of Dr. Nias and his growing faceless army.
 I feel like there's some underlying social commentary I'm missing in this whole thing, but I'm fresh off of All That Remains' last album and couldn't care less.

 I'll stop to say that this is one of the best songs from a random underground band I've heard.
-This band immediately shot up into my top ten list after this song alone.
+This band immediately shot up into my top 10 list after this song alone.

 Continuing, the chorus has a very nice melody, and the singing is of course layered with screaming, which I personally have a soft spot for.
 The track breaks with a monologue from Dr. Nias and a dual guitar solo.

 Overall, I love this track.
-It's an amazing album opener and honestly is strong enough to carry this entire EP's role as a preview of things to come, alone.
+It's an amazing album opener and honestly is strong enough to carry this entire EP's role as a preview of things to come.

 Brick by Brick